Submission guidelines

 When can you submit your work to us?

-Submissions open on September 9th and end on December 16th.
-We know that life can get busy, but we will not accept any work after December 16th — so try to submit sooner rather than later.
+Submissions open on September 10th and close on December 1st.
+We know that life can get busy, but we will not accept any work after December 1st at midnight—so try to submit sooner rather than later!

 How do you submit your work to us?

-We use Submittable to see your work (link below.)
+We use Submittable (see the link below).
 To remain unbiased in our selection process, we require you to provide a cover letter with your selected works.
 Please include:

 - your full name